 Some of the exceptions to these values include if the item stolen is firearm or certain livestock, which would automatically upgrade the punishment to a state jail felony.
 Those who are found guilty of a theft crime of any kind may also be required to pay both damages and restitution to their victim as well as a civil penalty of up to $1,000.

-Get assistance with your misdemeanor theft charges from the Law Offices of Rene A. Flores, contact us today!
+Get assistance with your misdemeanor theft charges in Texas from the Law Offices of Rene A. Flores, contact us today!